jtod/Sigma16/docs/src/userguide/userguide.md

 To launch the program, visit the Sigma16 Home Page and click on the link to run it.

-The main window contains three main sections.
+The main window contains two main sections.
 The largest area, on the left side, is the *main working area*.
 When the program launches, this will show the Welcome page.
 The *user guide* is on the right side.
 At the top is a row of buttons (Welcome, Examples, etc.).
 These select which page is displayed in the main working area.